What Kind of Machine Learning do you really need?

 Similar to the recent explosion of personal assistant AI in the consumer market, the healthcare industry is seeing a particularly striking surge in apps that use NLP to give our devices and physicians a better understanding of our health.

 One popular example in recent years?
-Chatbots.
+Healthcare chatbots.

 XZEVN–a “well-being self-management” app–wants to give professionals a better understanding of their overall well being, and identify when and how to intervene.
 Topflight helped them do just that by developing a chatbot with them.
 The chatbot use information about a user’s mental state to recommend content from around the web to help manage their stress and bolster their decision making.
 By taking into account the user’s own stated goals, the chatbot also allows them improve their mental health according to their own needs.